 For the Barn Swallow, the SLOPE model trajectories are noticeably different from the other three models (Fig. 7).
 The predictive fit comparisons suggest that the estimates from the three models that show an initial increase in Barn Swallow populations up to about the early 1980s are preferable to the SLOPE predictions that show a more constant rate of decline (Figs 4 and 8).
-In contrast, the GAMYE and the DIFFERENCE model had very similar estimates (Fig. 7) and very similar predictive fit values.
-Depending on the year or the region of the continent, one or the other was generally the preferred model, but overall, and in almost all regions and years, the 95% CI of the mean difference in fit between GAMYE and DIFFERENCE overlapped 0 (Figs 8 and 9).
-The GAMYE model does seem to have higher predictive fit during the first 5 years of the time-series, but then the DIFFERENCE model is preferred between approximately 1975 and 1983.
+In contrast, the GAMYE and the DIFFERENCE model had very similar estimates (Fig. 7) and relatively similar predictive fit values for most species (Figs 4 and 8, and Supplemental Material Figure S3).

+The pairwise predictive fit comparisons depended on the species and varied in time and space (Fig 4 and Supplemental Material Figure S3 and S5).
+The contrast between GAMYE and DIFFERENCE for Barn Swallow provide a useful example: Depending on the year or the region of the continent, either the GAMYE or the DIFFERENCE model was the preferred model, but overall, and in almost all regions and years, the 95% CI of the mean difference in fit between GAMYE and DIFFERENCE overlapped 0 (Figs 4, 8 and 9).
+The GAMYE model has generally higher predictive fit during the first 5 years of the time-series, but then the DIFFERENCE model is preferred between approximately 1975 and 1983.
 The geographic variation in predictive fit is similarly complex.
 In the Eastern parts of the Barn Swallow’s range, the GAMYE model generally outperforms the DIFFERENCE model, whereas the reverse is generally true in the remainder of the species’ range (Fig. 9).
 Although the mapped colours only represent the point-estimates, they suggest an interesting spatial pattern in the predictive fit of these two models for this species.
+Many of species considered here show similarly complex temporal patterns of predictive fit (Supplemental Material Figures S4, S5, and S6).
 Discussion

-Using hierarchical Bayesian semi-parametric GAM smooths to model time series of population abundance with the North American Breeding Bird Survey generates more useful estimates of population trajectories and trends than other models and has comparable or better out of sample predictive accuracy.
+Using Bayesian hierarchical semi-parametric GAM smooths to model time series of population abundance with the North American Breeding Bird Survey generates more useful estimates of population trajectories and trends than other models and has comparable or better out of sample predictive accuracy.
 The flexibility of the GAM smoothing structure to model long- and medium-term temporal patterns, and the optional addition of random year-effects to model annual fluctuations, allow it to model a wide range of temporal patterns within a single base-model (Fewster et al. 2000, Wood 2017).
 We fit the smooth components as random effects, to share information across geographic strata within a species’ range, and to improve the estimates of population trajectories for data-sparse regions (Pedersen et al. 2018).
-For all species included here, the two GAM-based models clearly out-performed the standard model used for the CWS and USGS analyses since 2011 (Sauer and Link 2011, Smith et al. 2014), and showed similar out of sample predictive accuracy as a first-difference, random-walk trajectory model (Link et al. 2020).
-On a practical note, the GAM-based models required approximately 30% longer than the SLOPE model to generate a similar number of posterior samples, but given the years of effort to collect the data, this is a small price to pay for more useful status and trend estimates.
+For almost all species included here, the two GAM-based models clearly out-performed the standard model (SLOPE) used for the CWS and USGS analyses since 2011 (Sauer and Link 2011, Smith et al. 2014), and showed similar out of sample predictive accuracy as a first-difference, random-walk trajectory model (Link et al. 2020).
+On a practical note, the GAM-based models required approximately 30% more time than the SLOPE model to generate a similar number of posterior samples, but given the 53 years of effort to collect the data, we suggest this is a small price to pay for more useful status and trend estimates.